ScalaWilliam/git-work/README.md

 On push to GitHub we trigger the [push script](push).
 Bare gives us instant deployment and a filesystem.
 If the project reaches large enough scale we can consider moving to the cloud but for now this is good enough.

+# Unique Selling Point

+See the <a href="https://github.com/ScalaWilliam/git-work/wiki/USP">USP Wiki page</a>.